sbalbale/Northeastern-CS2510-Fundamentals-of-Computer-Science-2/README.md

 ## :dart: About ##

-This my class work for Fundamentals of Computer Science 2 (CS2510) at Northeastern University.
+This is my coursework for Fundamentals of Computer Science 2 (CS2510) at Northeastern University.

 ## :rocket: Technologies ##